Danielhk832/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+the closure is when the function() console.log pulls the name parameter from the personalDice function
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+the name is always the same, the newRoll value could change.
 c.
 What is the lexical scope of `newRoll`?
+newRoll lexical scope includes the scopes of function(), personalDice, and global.

 ### Task 3 - Stretch Goals